AYUSH12ANAND/Data-Analysis-Dashboard-Online-Store-/README.md

 *Questions (KPIs)

-1)Compare the sales and orders using single chart.
+1)Compare the sales and orders using single chart?

 2)Which month got the highest sales and orders?

-3)Who purchased more Hen or Homen?
+3)Who purchased more Men or Women?

-4)What are different order status in 20227
+4)What are different order status in 2022?

 5)List top 10 states contributingto the sales?